juand-r/naacl-2019-notes/README.md

 **Idea:** train a model to generate text in arbitrary orders (rather than left to right).
 This is learned via "quicksort-esque expert policy imitation learning".

 **Code and trained models**:  https://github.com/wellecks/nonmonotonic_text

+---

+## Accepted Papers

+##### Jointly Measuring Diversity and Quality in Text Generation Models

+##### (Poster) BERT has a Mouth, and It Must Speak: BERT as a Markov Random Field Language Model

+NOTE: there is an error in the math.
+The poster was changed to: "BERT is not a Markov Random Field".

+##### (Poster) Neural Text Simplification in Low-Resource Conditions Using Weak Supervision

+##### (Poster) Learning Criteria and Evaluation Metrics for Textual Transfer between Non-Parallel Corpora

+##### (Poster) Towards Coherent and Engaging Spoken Dialog Response Generation Using Automatic Conversation Evaluators

+---

 ## Panel Discussion